jgerlitz/WetlandIdentification/index.md

 ## Wetland Identification Automation

+## At a Glance

+Motivation: Wetlands are vital for cleaning water that may contain various pollutants such as nitrates.
+Nitrates have a detrimental effect on the water in the Gulf of Mexico.
+Delineating wetlands is a tedious but necessary task for the DOT to perform, and with my toolbox I aim to speed up the process.

+Objective: Create an ArcGIS toolbox for delineating wetlands

+Study Area: There are four different locations around the state of Iowa

+## Methodology

 This tool is created to make identification of wetlands in Iowa easier and more efficient.
 It will identify whether or not a location specific data point is a wetland or not a wetland based on five different digital elevation model (DEM) indices.
 Those five indices are as follows:
 1. Topographic Position Index (TPI)
 2. Topographic Wetness Index (TWI)